EndPointCorp/end-point-blog/2022/11/ab-testing.md

 ### Purpose

-The new and existing versions of our web page can show different performance in terms of marketing and visitor attention.
+The new and existing versions of our web page can show different performance in terms of marketing, visitor attention, and "conversion" to a particular goal.
 By applying A/B tests we can understand which of the two web pages has better performance.
 We can also find out if any difference in performance is due to chance or due to a design change.

 ### Example